Jiahu symbols: Interpretation as writing

 There is no consensus on the nature of the Jiahu signs.
-Some researchers assume this to be a very early writing system, based on the resemblance of few symbols to much later historic scripts and their placement (turtle shells and bones) hinting at the divination practices of the Late Shang dynasty.
+Some researchers assume this to be a very early writing system, based on the resemblance of a few symbols to much later historic scripts and their placement (turtle shells and bones) hinting at the divination practices of the Late Shang dynasty.
 Some shells exhibit holes similar to the ones used in the Shang oracle bones to insert heat sources, causing cracking interpreted by diviners.
 The opponents point to the signs being too primitive and inconsistent to be part of a writing system.
 There is also a possibility of some signs being a result of unintentional damage or used as workshop marks.

 Recent findings

 In 2006, pottery fragments covered with characters dating back 4,500 years were found in Pingliangtai.

-In 2007, Chinese archaeologists reported that the Dimaidi inscriptions carved on rock walls in Ningxia, discovered in the 1980s, are 8,000 years old and can be considered ancient forms of modern characters.
+In 2007, Chinese archaeologists reported that the Damaidi inscriptions carved on rock walls in Ningxia, discovered in the 1980s, are 8,000 years old and can be considered ancient forms of modern characters.